Sunhaloo/Obsidian-Publishing/Content ( YouTube, Twitch, Anime, Games )/Movies/Movies List.md

 # Racing

 - Fast and Furious ( Most of them; not the older ones, even though I am a car guy; need to watch them )
+	- The Fast and the Furious: Tokyo Drift
 - Need For Speed: No Limits
 - Gran Turismo